zakimjz/zakimjz.github.io/pages/courses/mlib/capstone1.md

 summarizes the results of your method in terms of training and testing accuracy values.
 If submitting a notebook, results can be part of the notebook.
 You should report test loss, and contact map accuracy for CASP7 (if interested,  do CASP12 too).
 You also need to report the comparison between Alphafold2 vs. Alphafold1.

+Your script/notebook must include a statement on the top about which group member contributed to which portion of the code as well as ideas.
+Insert comments in the code as well attributing different portions to different members, or jointly done.
+Also, all code used from online sources must be acknowledged.

 You may want to use multiple GPUs to speed up your training, using the DCS cluster.